 Case in point is Billy’s Red Sled (Casper98’s 1998 Ford Ranger).

-While the truck looks like it could have came from Ford like this, it didn’t.
+While the truck looks like it could have come from Ford like this, it didn’t.
 The front features a billet grille and a red valance (bumper cover) from a Ford Ranger Edge.
 The hood is from a Ranger Edge as well.
 It also features new clear headlights and corners.

-The truck has been lowered using a DJM 4/5 drop and it rolls on 17-inch Cobra R wheels.
+The truck has been lowered using a DJM 4/5 drop, and it rolls on 17-inch Cobra R wheels.

-Around back you may not quickly notice it, but the taillights are from a 2006 model and the Ford logo has been changed from blue to red to match.
+Around back you may not quickly notice it, but the taillights are from a 2006 model, and the Ford logo has been changed from blue to red to match.
 The Tonneau cover is from Snugtop.

 Stock interior?
 Of course not.
 Pay attention.
 The seats and center console are from a Ford Explorer.
 The door panels and radio bezel were painted red to match the exterior.